-A presentation of the processes by which resources are allocated to the production of goods in the Defense sector.
-Defense budget preparation, Presidential policy-making and management, and Congressional budget action are considered and placed within the context of the theory of public goods.
+A presentation by which resources are allocated to the production of goods in the Defense sector.
+Defense budget prepartion, Presidential policy-making and management, and Congressional budget action are considered and placed within the context of the theory of public goods.
 PREREQUISITES: MN 3140, MN 3161, MN 3105.
 May also be offered as NS 3172.